-Left click again to keep the marker in position.
+Left-click again to keep the marker in position.

-To display statistics over a selectable range, right click on the x-axis time labels and select Annotations → Dual Markers.
-Left click a marker to move it with the mouse, then left click again to stop moving the marker.
-Right click (control click on Mac OS) on one of the dual markers to export data or perform analysis over the selected range.
+To display statistics over a selectable range, right-click on the x-axis time labels and select Annotations → Dual Markers.
+Left-click a marker to move it with the mouse, then left-click again to stop moving the marker.
+Hold the Ctrl key while left-clicking to move both markers together.
+Right-click (control-click on Mac OS) on one of the dual markers to export data or perform analysis over the selected range.

 Use the scroll wheel to zoom in and zoom out.
 The zoom operation keeps the point under the mouse cursor at the same location after the zoom operation.
-However, when the maximum extents are reached on zoom out, that point may move.
+However, when you reach the maximum extents while zooming out, that point may move.
 When viewing live data, the zoom operation always keeps the most recent data in view at the right.